Nepal: 220 kV Marsyangdi Corridor Transmission Line

 The Lamjung, Nepal based grassroots community group, FPIC & Rights Forum invited LAHURNIP and Accountability Counsel to provide information about the European Investment Bank (EIB) funded 220 kV Marsyangdi Corridor transmission line project, and opportunities to engage with the EIB.

 Accountability Counsel has started supporting communities on this case since March 2018.
-We have worked closely with our local partner, LAHURNIP, to accompany the FPIC and Rights Forum – a community grassroots group of and for peoples affected by various hydropower sector projects in Lamjung district – in their pursuit of justice.
+We have worked closely with our local partner, LAHURNIP, to accompany the FPIC and Rights Forum in their pursuit of justice.

 Together, our work on this case has included:

-- Supported communities to draft and send a Nepali and English complaint to the EIB’s Complaints Mechanism, requesting mediation;
+- Supporting communities to draft and send a Nepali and English complaint to the EIB’s Complaints Mechanism, requesting mediation;

-- Three information exchange sessions with communities affected by the 220 kV Marsyangdi Corridor;
+- Five information exchange workshop trips to Lamjung to meet with communities affected by the 220 kV Marsyangdi Corridor;

-- Supporting communities in ongoing communication with the EIB; and
+- Supporting communities in ongoing communication with the EIB’s management, services, board members and the Complaints Mechanism; and

 - Coordinating an independent scientific assessment of the project’s environmental and social documentation.